Affiliate links on Android Authority may earn us a commission. Learn more.

 How does the Pro-I compare against other flagships?
 Let’s remember that Sony is not pitching the Xperia Pro-I to regular people.
 It is clearly marketing the phone to professionals.
 Regular flagship phones from Apple, Samsung, and Google have cameras that are tuned in an entirely different way.
 Their goal is to deliver the best/most pleasing results right away with the simple press of a button — no editing required.

-With that in mind, Sony’s pro offering captures exceptionally accurate photos that give professionals the most possible room to tweak in post.
+With that in mind, Sony’s pro offering captures exceptionally accurate photos that give professionals the most possible room to tweak in post-processing.
 Regular folk, however, may think the photos come across as flat or lifeless.
-Given the difference in approaches, the only thing we can really say is that the Sony Xperia Pro-I produces photos that are distinct from the competition.
+Given the difference in approaches, we can only say that the Sony Xperia Pro-I produces photos that are distinct from the competition.

-Whether or not they’ll live up to the expectations of professional photographers is another matter entirely, and I have my doubts.
-To take but one quick use-case example, pro photographers are often dependent on being able to adjust aperture whenever they want to offset shutter speed and other factors.
-The simple toggle between f/2.0 and f/4.0 on this phone simply doesn’t replace the functionality that even the most basic camera would offer.
-It’s these trade-offs that make the Xperia Pro-I not quite the complete camera replacement it wants to be, though it gets impressively close considering the hardware limitations of the smartphone form factor.
+Whether or not they’ll live up to the expectations of professional photographers is another matter entirely.
+I have my doubts.
+To take but one quick use-case example, pro photographers often need to adjust aperture.
+This is helpful whenever they want to offset shutter speed and other factors.
+The simple toggle between f/2.0 and f/4.0 on this phone simply doesn’t replace the functionality.
+Which even the most basic camera would offer.
+It’s these trade-offs that make the Xperia Pro-I not quite the complete camera replacement it wants to be.
+Even if it gets impressively close considering the hardware limitations of the smartphone form factor.

 You can view full-sized photo samples in this Google Drive folder.